UN experts: Trump ally, UAE firms violated Libya sanctions

 It identified them as Lancaster 6 DMCC, L-6 FZE, and Opus Capital Asset Limited FZE.

-The companies were “controlled and managed” by Christiaan Paul Durrant of Australia and Amanda Kate Perry of the United Kingdom, with the ground team leader being Stephen John Lodge of South Africa.
+The companies were “controlled and managed” by Christiaan Paul Durrant of Australia and a woman from the United Kingdom, with the ground team leader from South Africa.

+The New York Times said it contacted Durrant through his Facebook page and he declined to comment and referred to a statement he issued to the Australian Broadcasting Corp. in September 2020.
+It quoted the statement as saying: “We don’t breach sanctions; we don’t deliver military services, we don’t carry guns, and we are not mercenaries.”

 The panel said “all three companies and individuals were found ... to have violated” the 2011 council resolution “in that they had each violated, or assisted in the evasion of, the provisions of the arms embargo in Libya.”